NewTheHedgefox/NewTheHedgefox/README.md

 Hi there guys

-Recently left the programming team of https://github.com/NewDEV-github/Foxy-Adventure, although I didn't leave the actual dev tean, right now I'm a tester.
+Recently left the programming team of https://github.com/NewDEV-github/Foxy-Adventure, although I didn't leave the actual dev team, right now I'm a tester.

 Just being a Minecrafter who regrets trying to become a furry